4222G18/NEKG_G/Final_project/README.md

 ## 1.Background

 Numbers matter.
 Considering the ubiquity of numbers and their basic differences.
-In other words, enabling NLP systems to effectively represent their benefits in fields such as science and finance, Literature, Digital understanding also helps detect sarcasm and analog conversations Involve price negotiations.
+In other words, enabling NLP systems to effectively represent their benefits in fields such as science and finance, Literature, Digital understanding also helps detect sarcasm and analog conversations Involve price negotiations. d.
+While number is critical in these domains, most existing NLP models such as BERT are not designed explicitly to handle numbers.

 ## 2.Proposal